Hamdi Kayapınar

 Hamdi Kayapınar (born 1979) is a Turkish serial killer who dubbed himself as "Avcı" ("The Hunter").

 In his youth, he strangled his younger sibling to death.
 Later, he killed six other people, and was sentenced to life in prison.
 In 2017, after 16 years of imprisonment, he was released on probation.
-In 2018, he was arrested on charges of killing his eighth victim, and pleaded guilty to it.
+In 2018, he was arrested on charges of killing his eighth victim and pleaded guilty.

 Early life

-Hamdi Kayapınar was born in the Erenköy neighborhood of the Melikgazi district in Kayseri Province, Turkey, in 1979.
+Hamdi Kayapınar was born in the Erenköy neighbourhood of the Melikgazi district in Kayseri Province, Turkey, in 1979.
 He had three siblings, and earned his livelihood by collecting scrap.
-In 2001, he was living with his mother and sister in a shack along the city water canal in Kayseri's Yıldırım Bayezıt neighborhood.
+In 2001, he was living with his mother and sister in a shack along the city water canal in Kayseri's Yıldırım Bayezıt neighbourhood.

 First murder

 In 1994, at the age of 14, he committed his first murder by strangling his one-year younger sibling with a cord on the grounds of jealousy, as he believed his parents liked his sibling more than they liked him.
 He was imprisoned, but was released on probation after four years.